amihaiemil/elasticlunr-search-widget/README.md

 ## Issues and Feature Requests

-Feel free to open an Issues or Feature Requests and we will try to help asap.
-We also gladly accept Pull Requests.
-For instance, one of the next steps in the development of this widget is to let the user specify their custom index format and query type.
+Feel free to open any Issues or Feature Requests and we will try to help asap. **We gladly accept Pull Requests.** For instance, one of the next steps in the development of this widget is to let the user specify their custom index format and query type.

 ## Build
 After you take down the project, simply go in its root folder and run the following commands